gass-git/trivia/README.md

 ## CSS Hover effect for touch screens

-Is disabled to enhance the use experience.
+Is disabled to enhance the user experience.
 It can be enabled or disabled in `src/custom.scss`